 ~Devani Anjali Alderson, iCreateDaily.com

 Here’s are some fast fit tips to get you going.

 6. Take Time Off.

 “You may just need a day off to play… or a good night’s sleep!
 Starting in with a well-rested and refreshed body and mind make such a difference.”

-> If you need help sleeping, this may help.
+If you have trouble sleeping, this may help.

-> “Do something totally different.
+“Do something totally different.
 When I am stuck and take a shower, do the dishes, grocery shop – anything – ideas start popping into my mind.
 Your brain sort of puts it on the back burner, but it’s still cooking!!”